DBD-research-group/BirdSet/README.md

 Black linting is managed through GitHub Actions, as defined in `.github/workflows/black_linting.yml`.
 Ensure that you are using the most up-to-date version of `black[jupyter]` for optimal linting.

 #### Integration Tests
 Integration tests are executed using the `pytest` package.
 These tests utilize `subprocess` to run experiments via simple command-line invocations, and `pytest` checks for any errors during execution.
+Every test is limited to 20 minutes (1.200 seconds), you can cahnge this vlaue in the `pytest.ini`.
 We categorize the integration tests into two types:

 1. **Dataset Tests**: Each dataset is tested on the ConvNext DT model using a `fast_dev_run`.
 The datasets tested are: HSN, NBP, NES, PER, POW, SNE, SSW, UHH, XCL, XCM.